Stewart Television: History

 Stewart found a job and started creating game shows for Goodson-Todman Productions in 1956.
 One of the first game shows he created was The Price is Right aired on NBC and was hosted by Bill Cullen.
 The second game show Stewart created was To Tell the Truth the same year.
 The third was Password in 1961.

 In 1964, Stewart left Goodson-Todman and formed his production company Bob Stewart Productions.
+A year later, the company entered into a partnership with Filmways Television, to develop television programming, the partnership ended after Filmways bought out West Coast rival game show producer Heatter-Quigley Productions.

 His first production for his independent company was the game show Eye Guess that aired in 1966 and was co-produced by Filmways and lasted until 1969.
 It was followed by the game Personality that ran from 1967 to 1969.

 In 1973, he created the successful Pyramid game show series starting with The $10,000 Pyramid with his son Sande Stewart who joined his father the same year and produced the series and also formed another production company Basada, Inc. on February 23, which was named after his sons: Barry, Sande, and David Stewart.
 As years went by, the series changed its name from The $10,000 Pyramid all the way to The $100,000 Pyramid.

+In 1974, the company signed a deal with Viacom, where its first game show out of its syndicated deal was The $25,000 Pyramid, with host Bill Cullen, a longtime employee of the company.